nged-data/smart-meters/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the WPD Open Data License.
+For more information see [here](https://www.westernpower.co.uk/open-data-licence)

 <p align="right">(<a href="#top">back to top</a>)</p>